mkellsy/homebridge-lutron/README.md

 ## Devices

 This pulgin supports most of the devices available in Caseda and RA3.
 By default, only devices that are not nativally supported are exposed to Homebridge.
-These devices this plugin supports.
+These are the devices this plugin supports.

 -   Pico Remotes (All types are aupported, including 4 button scene remotes)
 -   Sunnata Keypads (All types, including both hybrid & non-hybrid)